Scope of the prize

 Completed applications must contain the following four (4) elements:

-- A list of media and/or public engagements
+A list of media and public engagement highlights

-- Excellence in media and/or public engagement spans a broad range of audiences and types of activity.
-Applicants are encouraged to include a wide range of media and engagement activities in their submissions.
+Excellence in media and/or public engagement spans a broad range of audiences and types of activity.
+Applicants are encouraged to include a curated list of diverse media and engagement activities in their submissions (one (1) page maximum).

-- Public engagement activities - e.g. activities typically involving sharing knowledge directly with the public and stakeholders.
+Public engagement activities - e.g., activities typically involving sharing knowledge directly with the public and stakeholders.
 They may consist of activities such as lectures to parent groups, involvement with patient groups, or community organizations of various kinds.
-In the past, applicants have described being engaged in science outreach groups, the publication of educational comic books, creating groups to respond to specific needs, participation in festivals or museum exhibitions, workshops at science fairs, etc. Please include approximate numbers of people reached through engagement activities.
+In the past, applicants have described being engaged in science outreach groups, the publication of educational comic books, participation in festivals or museum exhibitions, workshops at science fairs, etc. Please include approximate numbers of people reached through engagement activities.

 Please include a picture of yourself that conveys the essence of your work or speaks about a particular aspect of it.
 Examples include work in the field, in the lab, etc. For example, a photo of a geologist on location preparing a specimen for transport would work well.